What is "Pre-Health"?

 OSU-College of Osteopathic Medicine (OSU-COM) 3 + 1 Program

 The OSU-College of Osteopathic Medicine (OSU-COM) 3+1 Program is a competitive program designed for highly motivated undergraduate students at OSU interested in becoming a primary care physician in rural Oklahoma.
+This program allows students to complete both a bachelor's degree and doctor of osteopathic medicine degree in 7 years.

 The program allows students to complete requirements for both the bachelor’s degree and the doctor of osteopathic medicine degree in 7 years instead of the customary 8 years.